-About the Bicycle City Team
+About Bicycle City

-Bicycle City - PaintingEvery day, thousands of people learn about Bicycle City (over 152,000 in July and over 144,000 in June).
+Every month, thousands of people learn about Bicycle City.
 Many of our visitors have contributed to our ideas and plans to build an eco-friendly, car-free community.
-Nearly 850 people have submitted a form saying they are interested in living in Bicycle City.
+More than 2,000 people have submitted a form saying they are interested in living, working or visiting Bicycle City.
 We welcome your comments and ideas and know that as we proceed with this project we owe much - to many people.
 Your ideas inspire us to continually learn new things about our environment, our communities and the many ways that we can improve our approach to this exciting project.
-It would not be possible for us to include every person whose input has influenced the plans for Bicycle City.

 Ward Allebach

-Bicycle City - Ward AllebachWard is an advisor to Bicycle City, offering many years of environmental experience and sharp business acumen to our organization as we forge ahead in making our first community a reality.
+Bicycle City - Ward Allebach Ward is an advisor to Bicycle City, offering many years of environmental experience and sharp business acumen to our organization as we forge ahead in making our first community a reality.
 Ward is an adjunct professor in the Environmental Studies Department at the University of Pittsburgh and was a co-founder of PWP, LLC.
 Prior to his work with PWP, Ward worked for the County of Orange Environmental Management Agency and also was a founder of Green Networking for Orange County, Orange County Interfaith Coalition for the Environment and the California Regional Environmental Education Council.
 He also directed the publication of "The Environmental Guide to Orange County" in 1996.
 Ward earned a Master of Science in Environmental Studies from California State University, Fullerton, and a Bachelor of Arts in Journalism from Indiana University of Pennsylvania.

 Ruth Dilts

-Bicycle City - Ruth DiltsRuth is our communications person.
+Bicycle City - Ruth Dilts Ruth has helped us with marketing, communications, design and more.
 She’s also a wife and a mother of three children and many pets.
 She is a graduate of the Pennsylvania State University and of the Art Institute of Pittsburgh.
 She worked as an Art Director/Producer at a full-service advertising agency (DDF&M) for nine years.
 Ruth joined Tollgrade Communications Inc. as Director of Corporate Communications prior to the Company’s IPO in 1995, and continued with Tollgrade through the IPO process, the tech boom and subsequent market decline.
 She managed or was involved with all aspects of marketing communications, event planning internal, media and public communications.
 She joined the Bicycle City team in 2007.

 Joseph Landolina